HL7/davinci-epdx/source/pages/3-4_Interaction_Methods.md

 After successfully authorizing an application an Access Token and Optional Refresh Token **SHALL** be returned to the requesting application.

 The requesting application **SHALL** use the access token to access the Health Plan's secure FHIR API to download the information that the Member is allowed to access.

+### 3-4-3 Patient-everything via alternate secure transport

+The FHIR Specification provides for a [Patient-everything operation](https://www.hl7.org/fhir/operation-patient-everything.html).
+Two formats are supported:

+- URL: [base]/Patient/$everything
+- URL: [base]/Patient/[id]/$everything

+This operation is intended to simplify requests from a client application when requesting records for a patient.

+A Health Plan's FHIR API **SHOULD** support the Patient-everything operation as defined in the FHIR R4 specification here: https://www.hl7.org/fhir/operation-patient-everything.html

+The Patient-everything operation compiles a FHIR Bundle.
+In addition to the OAuth2.0 Member-authorized Payer-to-Payer and Payer-to-Third Party Application Exchange method, Health Plans **MAY** enable support for a Patient-everything bundle to be created and pushed via an alternate secure transport method between the Heallth Plan and another Trusted Entity.